-The ‘living’ decor plants are an inexpensive way to add instant colour and glamour to home interior.
+The ‘living’ decor plants are an inexpensive way to add instant color and glamour to home interior.

 1. Plants Improve Quality of Living